sadddamhossain/CODSOFT./README.md

 - Choose an appropriate machine learning algorithm for sales prediction, such as logistic regression, decision trees.
 - Initialize and train the selected model on the training data.
 - Make predictions on the test data using the trained model.
-- Evaluate the model's performance using appropriate evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE), and R-squared (R2) score.
+- Evaluate the model's performance using appropriate evaluation metrics such as model accuracy.
 - Analyze the model's performance and fine-tune hyperparameters if needed.

 Step 6: Model Deployment and Monitoring